yuzhou8787/bdls/README.md

 1. Pure algorithm implementation in deterministic and predictable behavior, easily to be integrated into existing projects, see [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for more.
 2. Well-tested on various platforms with complicated cases.
 3. Auto back-off under heavy payload, guaranteed finalization(worst case gurantee).
-4. Easy to use in Blockchain consensus or non-Blockchain consensus, like [WAL replication](https://en.wikipedia.org/wiki/Replication_(computing)#Database_replication) in database.
+4. Easily to be integrated into Blockchain & non-Blockchain consensus, like [WAL replication](https://en.wikipedia.org/wiki/Replication_(computing)#Database_replication) in database.
-5. Builtin network emulation for various network latency and statistics.
+5. Builtin network emulation for various network latency with comprehensivestatistics.

 ## Documentation